hucancode/hucancode/src/posts/substring-with-largest-variance.md

 The variance of a string is defined as the largest difference between the number of occurrences of any 2 characters present in the string.
 Note the two characters may or may not be the same.

-Given a string s consisting of lowercase English letters only, return the largest variance possible among all substrings of s.
+Given a string $s$ consisting of lowercase English letters only, return the largest variance possible among all substrings of $s$.

-A substring is a contiguous sequence of characters within a string.
+*A substring is a contiguous sequence of characters within a string*

 ### Example